DawidLycz/Hangman/README.md

 The "settings.db" file stores various user settings that can be adjusted from within the game's "Options" menu.

+## For recruitment
+In the case that you are reviewing this repository for recruitment purposes, I would like to efficiently highlight the most advanced features of the entire project.

+Executable File (exe)
+The game includes a generated executable file (exe), enabling easy execution on various operating systems.
+This means that players can quickly launch the game without the need for any additional setup.

+Pygame Framework
+Hangman is built on the Pygame library, a versatile tool that allows for the creation of interactive and graphical games using Python.
+Pygame provides a range of functionalities to manage graphics, sound, and user input, contributing to the immersive gaming experience.

+Microframework for GUI
+The script functions as a microframework for the game's graphical user interface (GUI).
+This approach simplifies the creation of user interactions within the game.
+By offering a lightweight GUI solution, players can engage with the game's interface seamlessly.

+Event-Driven Programming
+The game mechanics are driven by event-based programming.
+This methodology enables the game to respond dynamically to player actions in real time.
+Events trigger reactions, allowing for an engaging and interactive gameplay experience.

+Intro with PyMovie
+Hangman features an engaging intro sequence that enhances the player's experience.
+This intro is played using the PyMovie library, allowing for the playback of video content within the game.
+The intro sets the tone for the game and adds an extra layer of excitement.

+Adherence to Best Practices
+Throughout the development process, the project followed industry best practices.
+These practices include writing readable and maintainable code, designing modular components, and providing comprehensive documentation.
+By adhering to these standards, the project is structured for both efficient development and potential future enhancements.

+Thank you for your interest in the Hangman game and its underlying technologies!

 ## License
 This project is licensed under the MIT License.
 For detailed information, refer to the LICENSE.txt file.